adamshostack/conflictmodeling/3-Controls/Readme.md

 Google has released datasets for testing voice cloning and deepfake video.  ([Advancing research on fake audio detection](https://www.blog.google/outreach-initiatives/google-news-initiative/advancing-research-fake-audio-detection/) refers to a discipline of automatic speaker verification; [Contributing Data to Deepfake Detection Research](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html) is their dataset & blog on deepfakes.)

 ## Reducing Bias in ML
-Amazon has released an interesting approach in [Mitigating social bias in knowledge graph embeddings](https://www.amazon.science/blog/mitigating-social-bias-in-knowledge-graph-embeddings) (Fisher, 2020)
+Amazon has released an interesting approach in [Mitigating social bias in knowledge graph embeddings](https://www.amazon.science/blog/mitigating-social-bias-in-knowledge-graph-embeddings) (Fisher, 2020) OpenAI has [posted](https://openai.com/blog/dall-e-2-pre-training-mitigations/) about how they used pre-training data to make DALL-E.